Rudolf Philippe Rohr

 +41 26 300 8851

-Our research focuses on theoretical community ecology and eco-evolutionary dynamics.
-We aim at developing a coherent and extensive theory bridging coexistence theory, the biodiversity ecosystem-functioning relationship, the architecture of ecological networks, and species coevolution.
+Our research lies at the crossing of coexistence theory, ecosystem-functioning, and eco-evolutionary dynamics.
+We aim at developing a coherent and extensive theory explaining how coevolutionary trajectories shape communities and their functioning, and in turn, how ecological dynamics feedback into coevolution.
 Our aim is to unravel and understand the key factor shaping the sustainability of ecosystems and their functioning.
-Our research questions include:
+Our research questions include among others:

 In Saavedra, Rohr et al. (2017), we formalise a multidimensional approach to coexistence theory: the structural approach.
 The aim of coexistence theory is to provide metrics for coexistence and then to study how abiotic and biotic factors impact those metrics.
 The structural approach extends the modern coexistence theory by going beyond pairwise interactions and by fully incorporating the indirect effects that emerge from multispecies interactions.
 We apply the structural approach to several systems such as mutualistic networks (2014, 2016), food-webs (2016, 2017), economy (2014).
 Recently, we provided a guideline to the structural approach for multi-trophic and changing ecological communities (2018).